 V: Since a 3D Character Artist is usually responsible for the whole modeling pipeline from creating the highpoly all the way to texturing, we need to have the fundamental skills like anatomy, understanding of topology for game workflow, artistic sense and being detail oriented when it comes to texturing.
 The software I use also depends on the project, but mostly I use ZbBrush, Maya and Adobe Substance 3D Painter.
 For references, in each project we usually get a style-guide from the client, and from then on, we can find similar types of works (usually on ArtsStation or from other existing games) and build our reference library in the style required for that specific project.

 T: Since I started learning with Maya, it has been my go-to 3D software but I am also constantly learning new platforms and alternative workflows.
 For any image references, I always rely on ArtSstation, and real-life photos .
-As a Level Artist, we need to have strong story telling in our work, so knowing how to create an immersive environment is pivotal, while also maintaining the level tech performance.
+As a Level Artist, we need to have strong story telling in our work, so knowing how to create an immersive environment is pivotal, while also maintaining the level tech performance. - How do you keep things fresh and make sure you are up to date with the latest technologies and trends?

 F: Being into video games helps with keeping up to date because they always try to push the tech on latest games, and with that, I also dive into how they’re made.
 I also follow multiple artists on various social media platforms which helps as well.